3outeille/dvc-get-started-mnist/README.md

 ### Parameters for the `prepare` stage

-- `remix`: Determines whether MNIST train (60000 images) and test (10000 images) sets are merged and split.
+- `prepare.remix`: Determines whether MNIST train (60000 images) and
+  test (10000 images) sets are merged and split.
 If `false`, MNIST test and train sets are not merged and used as in the original.
-- `remix_split`: Determines the split ratio between training and testing sets if `remix` is `true`.
+- `prepare.remix_split`: Determines the split ratio between training and testing sets if `remix` is `true`.
 For `0.20`, a total of 70000 images are randomly split into 56000 training and 14000 test sets.
-- `seed`: The RNG seed used in shuffling after the remix.
+- `prepare.seed`: The RNG seed used in shuffling after the remix.

 ### Parameters for the `preprocess` stage

-- `seed`: The RNG seed used in shuffling.
+- `preprocess.seed`: The RNG seed used in shuffling.
-- `normalize`: If `true`, normalizes the pixel values (0-255) dividing by 255.
+- `preprocess.normalize`: If `true`, normalizes the pixel values (0-255) dividing by 255.
   Although this is a standard and required procedure, you may want to observe the effects by turning it off.
-- `shuffle`: If `true`, shuffles the training and test sets.
+- `preprocess.shuffle`: If `true`, shuffles the training and test sets.
-- `add_noise`: If `true` adds salt-and-pepper noise by setting some pixels to white and some pixels to black.
+- `preprocess.add_noise`: If `true` adds salt-and-pepper noise by setting some pixels to white and some pixels to black.
 This may be used to reduce overfitting.
-- `noise_amount`: Sets the amount of S&P noise added to the images if `add_noise` is `true`.
+- `preprocess.noise_amount`: Sets the amount of S&P noise added to the images if `add_noise` is `true`.
-- `noise_s_vs_p`: Sets the ratio of white and black noise in images if `add_noise` is `true`.
+- `preprocess.noise_s_vs_p`: Sets the ratio of white and black noise in images if `add_noise` is `true`.

 ### Parameters for the `train` stage

-- `validation_split`: The split ratio for the validation set, reserved from the training set.
+- `train.validation_split`: The split ratio for the validation set, reserved from the training set.
 If this value is `0`, the test set is used for validation.
-- `epochs`: Number of epochs to train the network.
+- `train.epochs`: Number of epochs to train the network.
-- `batch_size`: Batch size for the `model.fit` method.
+- `train.batch_size`: Batch size for the `model.fit` method.

 ### Parameters for the `model`